nix-community/developer-workshop/2024-05-report/README.md

 # Acknowledgements

 This event was made possible by Prof. Dr. Farhad Mehta, professor of informatics at the OST, by accommodating us in a large, modern computer room with a beautiful lake view.
-Thanks a lot to Raffael Das Gupta (@das-g) for your support with the venue.
+Thanks a lot to Raphael Das Gupta (@das-g) for your support with the venue.
 [Tweag](https://tweag.io), the Modus Create Open Source Program Office lead by Mathieu Boespflug (@mboes), and [Antithesis](https://antithesis.com), thanks to their ongoing sponsoring, enabled @infinisil and @fricklerhandwerk to participate as part of their work on the Nix ecosystem.

 Thanks to all the participants for your attendance and active involvement, and for providing [detailed feedback on the event](https://github.com/nix-community/developer-workshop/issues/5) so we can make it even better next time.